Welcome to the mirVETLAB

 Taking a one medicine approach, the miRVet laboratory brings together veterinary and human expertise

-Although mir-122 is relatively stable please package the sample appropriately with an ice pack, post the same day as sampling and ship by overnight courier
+Although mir-122 is relatively stable please package the sample appropriately with an ice pack, post the same day as sampling and ship by overnight courier.
+Do not freeze before posting.

 mir-122 is measured using a reliable and repeatable polymerase chain reaction